Anon-Planet/thgtoa/guide.md

 #### Protecting your anonymous online identities e-mails using Aliasing services:

-If you want to avoid communicating your anonymous e-mail addresses to various parties.
-I would strongly suggest considering using e-mail aliasing services such as:
+If you want to avoid communicating your anonymous e-mail addresses to various parties. we would strongly suggest considering using e-mail aliasing services such as:

 -   <https://simplelogin.io/> (preferred first choice due to more options available to the free tier)